 This offer is valid for Economy Class tickets issued in booking class M. This is a regular economy booking class.
 As a result, most Skyteam member will grant you 100% of distance travelled in award miles.
 This example is given for a Taipei to Honululu oneway ticket:

-- 8,140 on China Southern Sky Pearl Club
+- 8,144 Miles on China Southern Sky Pearl Club

 Besides EVA Air, China Airlines is the largest international airline from Taiwan.
 The government of the island recognizes itself as the “Republic of China”.
 This echoes in its flag carriers name.
 But contrary to most carriers from mainland China, China Airlines prides itself on extraordinary service, especially on its long haul routes.
 A fleet of modern Airbus A350 and Boeing 787 aircraft awaits you on the routes we’ve picked above.
 You need not be afraid of low tier service at a cheap price – China Airlines holds itself to very high standards.

 Things are complicated when it comes to Taiwan’s political status.
 The island’s government claims to represent the independent “Republic Of China”, while mainland China views Taiwan as a “rebellious province”.